svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ## Watchlists and Alerts

-In order to to continuously monitor cryptoassets, users can access the Svandis Watchlist and Alerts features.
+In order to to continuously monitor cryptoassets, users can access the Svandis Watchlist and Alerts tools.
 The watchlists will quickly and easily gather into an editable list of cryptoassets that the user wants to monitor.
 It will be possible to assign tags and change the display order in simple steps.
 The watchlist will also incorporate a configurable alert function offering users a range of options to be notified about certain conditions via Telegram, SMS or email.

 Watchlists will be a component of our backend Svandis services.
 When users register for aforementioned notifications, the backend will monitor for catalysts or events, significant price swings in crypto currencies, news feed articles, or other relevant information to relay to the user in real time.
 This allows the Svandis community to stay on top of the latest cryptocurrency changes as they happen.
 Svandis will build on top of Nest Js technology to create the backend microservices facilitating real time feedback for events in the Svandis community.